yuri-becker/catboy-house/README.md

 * 🚀 are application/container launches.
 * 📂 are folder creations.
 * ⬆️ for file/template copying.
+* ⬇️ for downloads/clones.
+* 🔨 for build tasks.
 * 📦 are package installations.
 * 👤 are user and group creations.
 * 💾 are fact sets.